-- Describe the epidemiology and burden of the major infectious diseases worldwide as well as specific exposures and behaviors that relate to transmission. - Describe the processes, including social, environmental, and ecological factors, that drive transmission and maintenance of infectious agents. - Describe the pathogen and host genetic and immunologic factors that affect transmission and disease progression. - Interpret quantitative data to identify factors that influence infectious disease transmission and project disease risk in the future. - Describe and critically evaluate approaches for the prevention and control of infectious diseases and define the issues key to their effective use. - Design and evaluate studies on the etiology, detection, prevention, or control of infectious diseases.
+- · Describe the epidemiology and burden of major infectious diseases of humans worldwide. - · Describe host-related factors, including behavioral, genetic, and immunologic factors, that affect transmission and maintenance of pathogens in human populations. - · Describe pathogen-related factors that affect transmission and disease progression. - · Describe environmental and ecological factors that affect the emergence and transmission of zoonoses into human populations. - Interpret and apply quantitative data to identify factors that influence infectious disease transmission and project disease risk in the future. - · Discuss approaches for the prevention and control of infectious diseases. - · Evaluate data and studies on the etiology, detection, prevention, or control of infectious diseases.